ForgeShell Documentation

 forge guide "task description"

-• Tell ForgeShell what you're trying to accomplish
+• Tell ForgeShell what on-call task you're trying to accomplish

-• Receives a step-by-step breakdown of your available options
+• Receives a step-by-step breakdown of safe options and rollback paths

-• Offers command suggestions with usage notes and safety tips
+• Offers command suggestions with usage notes, safety tips, and simulation advice

 Example: